This shop has been compensated by Collective Bias, Inc. and its advertiser. All opinions are mine alone. #MakeHerMothersDay #CollectiveBias

 - ½ tsp. alcohol-free vanilla extract

 - ⅓ cup (one small container) of organic unsweetened applesauce

 - 1 small, very ripe, mashed banana

 - ½ cup filtered water (cold or room temp)

 - the juice from one large orange

 - 1 cup frozen wild blueberries (or regular organic frozen blueberries)

 - Preheat the oven to 350 degrees Fahrenheit and line a 12-cup muffin pan with cupcake/muffin liners.

-- In a separate bowl, add the vanilla extract, the applesauce, the mashed banana, and stir well to mix together.
-Next, stir in the almond milk, the juice of one orange, and the chia egg (or you could use an egg), and stir again.
+- In a separate bowl, add the vanilla extract, the applesauce, the mashed banana, maple syrup (if using instead of stevia), and stir well to mix together.
+Next, stir in the almond milk, the juice of one orange, and the chia egg, and stir again.